apache/incubator-pegasus-website/_overview/en/benchmark.md

 ## Benchmark tools and configurations

-* Testing by Pegasus Java client plugin in [YCSB](https://github.com/xiaomi/pegasus-ycsb)
+* Testing by Pegasus Java client drive in [YCSB](https://github.com/xiaomi/pegasus-ycsb)
 * Set `requestdistribution=zipfian`, which means the discrete probability distribution whose rank-frequency distribution is an inverse power law relation, see [Zipfian distribution](https://en.wiktionary.org/wiki/Zipfian_distribution#English).

 ### Benchmark result explanation

-- Case: The cases are read-only testing `Read`, write only testing `Write`, and read and write combined testing `Read & Write``
+- Case: The cases are read-only testing `Read`, write only testing `Write`, and read and write combined testing `Read & Write`
-- Threads: written in the form of `a * b`, where `a` represents the number of client instances, that is the number of instances YCSB runs on, and `b` represents the number of threads, which is the value of the `threadcount` configuration in YCSB
+- Threads: written in the form of `a * b`, where `a` represents the number of client instances (i.e., the number of instances YCSB runs on), and `b` represents the number of threads (i.e., the value of the `threadcount` options in YCSB)
-- RW Ratio: Read write operation ratio, which is the ratio of `readpromotion` to `updatepromotion` or `insertpromotion` in YCSB configuration
+- RW Ratio: Read / write operation ratio, which is the ratio of `readpromotion` to `updatepromotion` or `insertpromotion` in YCSB options
-- Duration: Total testing time, in hours
+- Duration: Total testing time in hours
 - R-QPS: Read operations per second
-- R-AVG-Lat,R-P99-Lat,R-P999-Lat: average read operation delay, P99, P999 delay, in microseconds
+- R-AVG-Lat, R-P99-Lat, R-P999-Lat: average, P99, P999 latency of read operations, in microseconds
 - W-QPS: Write operations per second
-- W-AVG-Lat,W-P99-Lat,W-P999-Lat: average write operation delay, P99, P999 delay, in microseconds
+- W-AVG-Lat, W-P99-Lat, W-P999-Lat: average, P99, P999 latency of write operations, in microseconds

 ## Benchmark on different versions